 - How to decide if stay at home parenting is financially doable for you.

 - The potential consequences, now and in the future.

-- How to be emotionally ready to transition to becoming a stay at home mom or dad.
+- How to be emotionally ready to transition to stay at home parenting.

 So let’s get started!

 Cutting back to one income can be a real shock to the finances.
 This is especially true if your family is still growing.
-Below are some of the financial aspects to consider before you begin staying at home with the kids.
+Below are some of the financial aspects of stay at home parenting you should consider before you make the transition.